hetcharusat/sharejadpi/README.md

 ## Quick Start

-1) Download and run the v4.5.0 setup (above).
+1) Download and run the v4.5.1 setup (above).
-2) Right‑click a file/folder → “Share with ShareJadPi (Local/Online)”.
+2) Right‑click a file/folder → "Share with ShareJadPi (Local/Online)".
-3) For Online Share, keep internet on; you’ll receive a public https link.
+3) For Online Share, keep internet on; you'll receive a public https link.

 Run from source (optional):
 ```bash